xarray-contrib/xarray-simlab/ideas.md

 can be loaded using other tools / languages?

 Look in Ansible code how pyaml is extended (custom Loader?)

+## Set variables in input file

+Like in Ansible.
+It can be useful, for example to reuse the same value at different places (e.g., master clock and output clocks...)

+Require Jinja templating

 ## Correspondance between input file and cmd args